Ravath/SpacialOptimizer/Readme.md

 - A panel for node categories, with common values, shared at creation and modified simultanously

 BUG :
-- when creating a node while in pause, the node is not affected by the pause state.
 - When tapping the shortcuts for a Ctrl+Key action, the <Key> action is executed as well as the CTRL action.

 Default shortcuts (QWERTY configuration) :